 By purchasing and using a high-quality 3D printer, you can begin to bring the entire manufacturing process to your place of business.
 Additionally, the ‘always on’ availability of 3D printers creates a workplace culture of continuous improvement, in which ideas are able to constantly be tested and, when successful, immediately implemented.

-While an initial investment into 3D printing will be higher than outsourcing prototypes or customized parts, it has the potential to greatly increase capacity and throughput, if efficiently managed.
+While the cost of investing in professional 3D printing will be higher than outsourcing prototypes or customized parts, it has the potential to greatly increase capacity and throughput, if efficiently managed.
 And the technology’s scalability – you can easily start out with one 3D printer and build from there – gives you more control over your production capabilities.

 3D printing should also be compared to in-house processes such as stereolithography (SLA), selective laser sintering (SLS), computer numerical control (CNC), and injection molding, each with different pros and cons.
 You should carefully consider these before making a final decision – especially when you are attempting to achieve the highest ROI possible.
 You can find more information regarding the costs of specific in-house processes in our white paper, "The ROI of 3D Printing".